marcocesarato/PHP-AIO-Security/README.md

 The objective of this class is offer an automatic system of protection for developers's projects and simplify some security operations as the check of CSRF or XSS all in a simple class.
 Infact you could just call the main method to have better security yet without too much complicated operations.

-### Works in progress...
-*PS: the following point are already done but need to be adapted*
-1. Captcha
-2. Anti-DOS
-3. PDO auto-filter

 ### Instructions

 1-0 - Move **.htaccess** on your ROOT directory